 Greg holds a BA in history from Cal Poly Pomona as well as an MBA and a PhD (policy-econ & strategy comps) from the Merage School of Business at UC Irvine.
 Greg’s dissertation research studied the influences of government on entrepreneurial environments within the context of emerging commercial space industries.

 Greg entrepreneurial ventures include: HAL Labs, a game developer that coded the Apple version of Pac-Man for Atarisoft; Dr. Micro, a PC services firm sold to CompuCom System; Wired Images, an ecommerce content creator for Planet Rx; Network Corps, a developer of healthcare enterprise applications for Kaiser Permanente and Elevated Materials (121C), an upcycler of aerospace carbon fiber scrap.

 Greg is the co-author of the book Death by China and a producer on the documentary film, Death by China, (narrated by Martin Sheen and available on Amazon Prime).
 Greg is a vocal critic of the U.S. appeasement of state dominated economies and totalitarian regimes.
 He is an unabashed advocate for global democracy, capitalism and human rights.
 He strongly advocates exporting the enlightenment model of economic and individual liberty around the globe and into the solar system.

-Dr. Autry has testified to the U.S. Congress and has presented at the Canadian Parliament.
-He has spoken at the Heritage Foundation, the National Association of Business Economists, The National Press Club, the AIAA Space conference and the California Democratic Party Convention.
-He served on the NASA Agency Review Team and as White House Liaison to NASA.
-Dr. Autry speaks at conferences on space, security, investments and at corporate events.
+Greg has testified to the U.S. Congress and has presented at the Canadian Parliament.
+He has spoken at the Heritage Foundation, the National Association of Business Economists, The National Press Club, the Space Symposium, the AIAA Space conference, the California Democratic Party Convention and many other events.
+He served as Chair of the 2019 International Space Development Conference in Arlington, VA.

-Follow Greg on Facebook at http://www.facebook.com/GregWAutry
+Follow Greg on Twitter at http://twitter.com/GregWAutry